-Flushing unused or expired medicines can be harmful to your drinking water.
+\mathbf{F} lushing unused or expired medicines can be harmful to your drinking water.
 Properly disposing of unused or expired medication helps protect you and the environment.
 Keep medications out of our waterways by disposing responsibly.
 To find a convenient drop-off location near you, please visit https://bit.ly/3IeRyXy.

-For more information about this report, or for any questions relating to your drinking water, please contact Kristen Collier, Water Quality Specialist, at (830) 312-4600.
+QUESTIONS?
+For more information about this report, or for any questions relating to your drinking water, please call Kristen Collier, Water Quality Specialist, at (830) 312-4600.